-Aleqa Hammond is a Greenlandic politician and member of the Danish Folketing (parliament).
+Aleqa Hammond is a Greenlandic politician and member of the Greenlandic Parliament (Inatsisartut).
 Formerly the leader of the Siumut party, she became the country’s first female Prime Minister after her party emerged as the largest parliamentary faction in the 2013 elections.
 Until recently, she also served as a member of the Danish Folketing (Parliament), wherein she was Chair of the Greenland Committee.

 Ms Aleqa Hammond was born in 1965 in Narsaq (South Greenland) and raised in Uummannaq (North Greenland).
 As a 7 year old she lost her father, who was hunting.
 Her mother stood alone as 27-year-old with three young children.